VRJams/vrjams.github.io/docs/graphics.md

 ```
 Vectors are automatically unpacked into single arguments, making code much easier to read

-To draw more complex obects, such as those created in 3D modelling sftware we ned to import them from files, usually done at loadtime in `lovr.load()`, and then each object has a `:draw()` call to be execute at each frame
+To draw more complex objects, such as those created in 3D modelling software we need to import them from files, usually done at load time in `lovr.load()`, and then each object has a `:draw()` call to be executed at each frame
 ```lua
 function lovr.load()
     corridor = lovr.graphics.newModel("Assets/corridor.obj") -- import model from file